Fall 2023 Course Offerings

 Credits

-CREDITS: Courses planned by Adventures in Learning Committee, chaired by Carol McGinnis Kay and co-chaired by Deb Gants.
-Brochure designed by Carol McGinnis Kay.
-Beautiful quilt on brochure cover by Judie Travis, Quilting Teacher.
+Courses planned by Adventures in Learning Committee, chaired by Carol McGinnis Kay and co-chaired by Deb Gants.